nullfoxh/PlateBuffer/README.md

 ## Known issues

 * The cooldown texture will flicker when a nameplate moves.
-You have the option to disable it in the config.
+You have the option to disable the texture completely.

-## To-do

-* Identifying units by raid marker

 ## Credits and acknowledgements